A Memorial Day like no other: Family celebrates arrest of man charged with loved one’s death

-On Sunday, her daughter’s accused killer, Tykwan Walker,31, is now in custody at the Greene County Jail in Greene County, Arkansas.
-He’s being held on a drug possession charge and on a hold for murder.
+On Sunday, her daughter’s accused killer, Tykwan Walker, 31, is now in custody at the Greene County Jail in Greene County, Arkansas.
+He’s being held on a drug possession charge and on hold for murder.
 It’s unclear when extradition to Indiana will take place.

 “It’s a bittersweet moment.
 It’s like living that day all over again,” Krider said Monday at a family barbecue at her home in South Whitley where her daughter, Heather Hobbs, grew up.
 The family barbecue was organized quickly because of the arrest, she said.